omersha/omersha.github.io/_posts/2015-12-15-pointless-topology-via-abstract-nonsense.md

 <div><p>
-This post is about Stone Duality: a result that relates geometry and algebra using a mathematical framework affectionately known as "abstract nonsense", and gives rise to a perspective on topology which is self-admittedly pointless.
+This post is about Stone Duality: a result that relates geometry and algebra using a mathematical framework known as "abstract nonsense", and gives rise to a perspective on topology which is self-admittedly pointless.
 This is undoubtedly an heroic attempt to achieve pureness and inapplicability.
 Alas, it turned out to be useful and practical as well.
 Many ideas about the design of